Massachusetts Independent Contractor Law and Healthcare Staffing

 Massachusetts has been widely recognized as a national leader in healthcare, given the number of healthcare facilities and providers in the state and its effort to improve medical access.
 However, the ability to deliver effective healthcare hinges on the ability to properly staff facilities, which is even more challenging during workforce shortages.

 Healthcare facilities have relied on staffing agencies to fill the gap, but there are important legal factors to consider when bringing in outside staff, especially nursing professionals.
-In Massachusetts, W2 vs. 1099 classifications have come under greater scrutiny, with the state’s Supreme Court even recognizing worker misclassifications as a “serious problem.”
+In Massachusetts, independent contractor laws have come under greater scrutiny, with the state’s Supreme Court even recognizing worker misclassifications as a “serious problem.”

 Here’s a look at Massachusetts independent contractor laws and how they can impact the operation of healthcare facilities that rely on staffing agencies.

-Massachusetts W2 vs. 1099 Laws at a Glance
+Independent Contractor vs. Employee: Massachusetts Laws at a Glance

 This chart provides a helpful overview of independent contractor law in Massachusetts, with links to key statutes, court cases, and other state resources for further research.